danielseagrass99-sys/beginning-bioinformatics-/docs/ai_usage.md

 Run:
 - What I changed before committing: I saved the data set as a file and then uploaded it following the instructions
 - How I verified correctness (tests, sample data):

+# AI Use Log Rosalind #10
+- Tool/model & version:
+- What I asked for:
+- Snippet of prompt(s):
+- What I changed before committing:
+- How I verified correctness (tests, sample data):

+- # AI Use Log Rosalind #11
+- Tool/model & version:
+- What I asked for:
+- Snippet of prompt(s):
+- What I changed before committing:
+- How I verified correctness (tests, sample data):

+- # AI Use Log Rosalind #12
+- Tool/model & version:
+- What I asked for:
+- Snippet of prompt(s):
+- What I changed before committing:
+- How I verified correctness (tests, sample data):